Faculty FAQ

 Full-time Faculty:

-Full-time faculty members should refer to the UPM/AFT Salary Schedule on the Classification/Compensation page of the HR web site to determine annual compensation.
+Full-time faculty members should refer to the UPM/AFT Salary Schedule on the Classification/Compensation page on the HR website to determine annual compensation.

 A. Annual salary (from salary schedule) x # of Units